Ganesan2008/Stone-Paper-Scissors-Game/README.md

 ## 🤝 Contributing
 Feel free to fork this project and contribute to making it more fun and engaging.
 Any contributions, big or small, are greatly appreciated!

-## 📜 License
-This project is open-source and available under the MIT License.

 ## 📫 Contact
-If you have any suggestions or want to get in touch, please email me at your.email@example.com.
+If you have any suggestions or want to get in touch, please email me at prasanthganesan905@gmail.com

 Project Link: [https://github.com/SURESH11222/stone.paper/blob/0ce555ca7b7bbae376a01f8c033a200246e81e63/game.js](https://github.com/SURESH11222/stone.paper/blob/0ce555ca7b7bbae376a01f8c033a200246e81e63/game.js)